BarkMoon/Sticky_Cursor/README.md

 en / [ja](README.ja.md)

+## What is "Sticky Cursor"?
+Sticky Cursor is a technique to facilitate the task of moving target selection, by moving together with the target.

 ## ABSTRACT
 There are many applications that consist of moving objects which require users to select them with a cursor, such as 3D simulations, video games and air traffic control